 To be considered for financial aid, file the FAFSA as soon as possible.
 Please monitor your “To Do List” in SPIRE self-service to determine whether there is additional information needed to establish your financial aid eligibility.

 For a full list of costs, visit the Undergraduate Costs webpage.

 UMass Amherst electronically bills students.
-Spring semester bills are typically generated mid-December and due in mid-January, check the Bursar’s website for more information.
+Spring semester bills are typically generated mid-December and due in mid-January.
+Check the Bursar’s website for more information.
 You will receive an email in your UMass student email account letting you know when the bill is available to view on SPIRE.
 If someone else is helping to pay your bill, please set that person up as an authorized payer in the QuikPAY system.
-Learn more information about QuikPAY.
+Learn more about QuikPAY.

 SPIRE is our student information system, and every UMass Amherst student has a SPIRE account.
 If you haven't already, please check below for your SPIRE ID and NetID credentials.

-Once you’ve committed to UMass and attended our New Student Orientation and Transition program, you’ll use SPIRE to register for classes, choose your housing assignment and meal plan, view and pay your university bill, and much more.
+Once you’ve committed to UMass and attended our New Student Orientation & Transitions program, you’ll use SPIRE to register for classes, choose your housing assignment and meal plan, view and pay your university bill, and much more.

 Information about university costs, financial aid (if applicable), and the university’s course catalog will be added to your SPIRE account.

 The image below shows what students might see when they log into their Student Center via SPIRE.